slowernews/wisdom-tldr/README.md

 > *'A great relationship is about finding the similarities and respect the differences.'*

-> *'Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.' -- Lao Tzu*

-> *'Every person feels loved in a different form.'*

 Take the first step but then [mirror](#on-mirroring) the other side's behavior.

 > *'Forget those who forget you.
 Those who want to stay in your life, will always find a way.'*

 > *'Never love anyone that treats you like you're ordinary.'*

 CHALLENGE: run away from mediocrity.
+Be ready to loose people.

 > *'If you are lonely when you are not alone, you are in bad company.'*

 > *'Humans make connections.
 Sometimes these connections grow.
 Sometimes they stay the same.
 Sometimes they collapse.'*

 > *'The free soul is rare, but you know it when you see it - basically because you feel good, very good, when you are near or with them.' -- Charles Bukowski*

+> *'You loose your identity, you loose people.' -- Amy Cuddy*

+===
+###On lovers

+> *'Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.' -- Lao Tzu*

+> *'Every person feels loved in a different form.'*

+> *'On a serious conversation with a SO, talk about three things:<br>
+First, your observations, or what you have noticed is happening in your relationship.<br>
+Next talk about how the observation has made you feel.
+Finally, discuss your values.'*